-Ref Option Lead Role Impacts Cost Timescale A8 IPPC Permit Improvement Programme IP 38 Corus UK Ltd shall formulate an air quality management plan for the Corus For Corus to Unknown n/a installation aimed at reducing the impact of pollutants emitted UK Ltd determine. from the installation and ensuring it does not significantly contribute to breaches of the National Air Quality Strategy standards/objectives or EU Directive limits.
+Ref Option Lead Role Impacts Cost Timescale A8 PPC Permit Improvement Programme IP 38 Corus UK Ltd shall formulate an air quality management plan for the Corus For Corus to Not Ongoing installation aimed at reducing the impact of pollutants emitted UK Ltd determine, disclosed from the installation and ensuring it does not significantly potentially contribute to breaches of the National Air Quality Strategy EA high. standards/objectives or EU Directive limits.
 Initially, the plan should be based on current emissions and impact assessment knowledge and developed further from the conclusions drawn from responses made to relevant improvement programme requirements contained within this Permit.
 The plan should take account of any Local Authority air quality management plans.
 The Operator shall review the air quality management plan annually and include actions to ensure the aim of the plan is delivered.
 The initial plan and annual reviews shall be submitted to the Environment Agency.

-B. Info B. Information to the Public Ref Option Lead Role Impacts Cost Timescale B1 Public access to North Lincolnshire air quality website with Access to real time & historical data Production of graphs and pollution roses Access to air quality reports and latest news updates General information on air pollution.
+B. Info B. Information to the Public Ref Option Lead Role Impacts Cost Timescale B1 Launch and maintain North Lincolnshire air quality website with: • Access to real time & historical data, • Production of graphs and pollution roses, • Access to air quality reports and latest news updates, • General information on air pollution.
 NLC High (in terms of potential exposure).
-Low November 2007 B2 Review existing methods of communication of real time data to public and consider alternatives to internet access.
+Low January 2008 B2 Review existing methods of communication of real time data to public and consider alternatives to internet access.
 Implement one further method.
 NLC High (in terms of potential exposure).
-Low Short term В3 Investigate potential for air pollution forecasting in Scunthorpe.
+Low 2009 В3 Investigate potential for air pollution forecasting in Scunthorpe.
 NLC High (in terms of potential exposure).
-High Medium term B4 Provide information to the public through publicity campaigns about how they can improve air quality from domestic situation e.g. bonfires and heating fuels.
-NLC Low Low Short term
+High 2009 B4 Provide information to the public through publicity campaigns about how they can improve air quality from domestic situation e.g. bonfires and heating fuels.
+NLC Low Low June 2008

-C. Bor nfires & Non permitted Process Emissions Ref Option Lead Impacts Cost Timescale C1 Paisa profile & ansourage attendance at organised Role Accident Ci Raise profile & encourage attendance at organised NLC reduction, Low November community bonfire celebrations rather than individual bonfires.
-Low AQ 2008.
-C2 Conduct a publicity campaign advising commercial impact. organisations about their legal obligations in relation to their NLC Low Low April 2008. waste arisings with particular reference to burning of trade waste.
-C3 Complaints in respect of dust and smoke from commercial NLC Low Low Short-term premises (not regulated under IPPC regime) will be NLC LOW LOW Short-term investigated as a priority and enforcement action taken in accordance with the enforcement policy.
-C4 Identify current road sweeping schedules within the Scunthorpe AQMA and realign schedules as appropriate to NLC Low Low Summer 2008. minimise re-suspended dust emissions from areas such as 2000.
-Brigg Road.
+C. Bor nfires & Non-permitted Process Emissions Ref Option Lead Role Impacts Cost Timescale C1 Raise profile & encourage attendance at organised community bonfire celebrations rather than individual bonfires.
+NLC Accident reduction, Low AQ impact.
+Low November 2008.
+C2 Conduct a publicity campaign advising commercial organisations about their legal obligations in relation to their NLC Low Low April 2008 and waste arisings with particular reference to burning of trade EA ongoing. waste.
+To be conducted in co-operation with the Environment Agency.
+C3 Complaints in respect of dust and smoke from commercial premises (not regulated under IPPC regime) will be NLC Low Low Ongoing investigated as a priority and enforcement action taken in accordance with the enforcement policy.
+C4 Identify current road sweeping schedules within the Scunthorpe AQMA and realign schedules as appropriate to NLC Low Low Summer 2009. minimise re-suspended dust emissions from areas such as Brigg Road.

 Ref Option Lead Role Impacts Cost Timescale C5 Conduct a publicity campaign advising local residents the implications of living in a domestic smoke control area and encourage people to complain if they are affected by smoke from domestic chimneys.
-NLC Low Low Short-term C6 Complaints in respect of domestic smoke control will be investigated as a priority and enforcement action taken in accordance with the enforcement policy.
-NLC Low Low Short-term
+NLC Low Low Ongoing C6 Complaints in respect of domestic smoke control will be investigated as a priority and enforcement action taken in accordance with the enforcement policy.
+NLC Low Low Ongoing